manishps824/postgres-hacking/README.md

 # About
-A repository for handy scripts for my experiments with PostgreSQL.
+A repository of handy scripts for my experiments with PostgreSQL.